genestack/user-tutorials/source/guide/using-genestack.rst

 .. image:: images/from-spreadsheet-3.png

 When you complete describing your samples, you can use the metadata to name them.
 Click **Apply naming scheme** button and select metainfo fields that you want to use to create names.

 .. image:: images/naming-scheme.png

 Once you are happy with the metadata for your files, you can proceed to analyse them by clicking the button **Use all N files...**.
 You can use the suggested visualize applications to explore your files, like "FastQC Report" to check the quality of raw sequencing assays, use on of the existing public data flows or build your own pipeline by adding applications step-by-step.
-Moreover you could share the files with your collaborators and add them to a folder of your choice.
+Moreover, you could share the files with your collaborators and add them to a folder of your choice.

 .. image:: images/run-df-from-me.png